cncf/techdocs/analyses/0012-TUF/TUF-analysis.md

 #### Beginner friendly issue backlog
 - Issues on the docs repo are missing labels, making it hard for contributors to identify 'Docs' issues.
-- New contributors have a hard time getting started as none of the issues are marked "good first issue” label"
+- New contributors will have a hard time getting started as none of the issues are marked "good first issue” label
 - Most issues on the docs repo have a title and a detailed description.
 - Issues are not maintained for staleness.
 There are issues opened in 2021 that are still open with the information on their status.